 Have a stopover in Doha

-I always like to have at least a short stopover on the way to New Zealand (often we travel straight back).
+I always like to have at least a short stopover on the way to New Zealand to help with jetlag.
 We had a pleasant day in Doha: had a swim, did some sightseeing and a few naps.
 A stopover in Doha was made very easy by Qatar waiving visa entry requirements for the citizens of 80 countries in October 2017.
 This makes it the most generous visa-free entry scheme in the region.

 Is Ultra Long Haul worth it?

 However, it seemed to me that once you have spent 12 hours on a plane, another five hours is not that big a deal.
-I thought it was worthwhile avoiding the second stop in Sydney and getting to New Zealand faster.
+I thought it was worthwhile avoiding the second stop in Sydney and getting to New Zealand faster via the longest non-stop flight in the world.

 However, if you are long haul flight newbie I wouldn’t start with this one!